 Nematodes were present in the glandular portion of the stomach.
 Several gastric ulcers were also present in the glandular portion of the stomach with nematodes embedded within the areas of ulceration.
-At gross post mortem, the ulcers had a thick and possibly fibrotic (scarring) margin indicating a degree of chronicity, thus these ulcers may not necessarily be related to the stranding event.
-Histology of the stomach ulcers showed multiple cross sections of nematodes within the wall as well as a robust inflammatory response, indicating the presence of these parasites is causing damage (ulceration) to the stomach.
+At gross post mortem, the ulcers had a thick and fibrotic (scarring) margin indicating a degree of chronicity, thus these ulcers are likely not may not necessarily be related to the stranding event.

+This animal and the other five pilot whales all had several ulcers in their stomachs, not all of which were associated with the presence of gastric nematodes.
+However, histological exam of the stomach from the pilot whale 50447 showed multiple cross sections of nematodes within the wall as well as a robust inflammatory response, indicating these presence of these parasites is causing damage (ulceration) to the stomach.

-Apart from a small numbers of squid beaks, there were no other ingesta within the stomach indicating this whale had not eaten for several days.
+Apart from a small numbers of squid beaks, otoliths and small fish vertebrae, there were no other ingesta within the stomach indicating this whale had not eaten for several days.